RodrigoCastroAndrade/Address-Book/README.md

-# Qt-in-Visual-Studio-tutorial-AddressBook
+# Address Book: Qt and Visual Studio in C++

 This code is from a tutorial on how to use the Qt framework with Visual Studio in C++.
-It creates a simple e-mail adress book, and it can be found here:
+It creates a very simple e-mail adress book, and it can be found here:

 https://doc.qt.io/qtvstools/qtvstools-qt-widgets-application.html